 All titers will require the upload of laboratory results; documentation from a medical provider is not accepted as proof of immunity.
 The deadline for health information submission is between June – August of the admission year.
 The program will send specific deadline requirements to accepted students.
 If there are any problems or questions with uploading information, please contact CertifiedBackground.com.

 Any student failing to be in compliance with the health requirements will not be allowed to attend class, labs or clinical placement sites.
-Students will receive an unexcused absence from those classes they miss and will be subject to referral to the Academic Committee on Evaluation and Support (ACES).
+Students will receive an unexcused absence from those classes they miss and will be subject to referral to the Academic Committee on Evaluation & Support (ACES).
 It is the responsibility of each student to make sure his or her health forms are complete and up to date.
 Students are notified if there are any deficiencies in required documentation, it is then up to the student to correct any deficiencies and provide proof of the corrections.

 - For those who do not have certain immunizations, it may take up to 6 months to receive the full series and have titers drawn, so make sure you allow yourself enough time to complete this requirement.

 - Federal and state laws allow students and employees to decline certain vaccinations.
 If you decline vaccination, you MUST sign an Immunization Declination Form with CDU and comply with policies & procedures specific to each clinical site in regard to vaccine declination.

 - If you have a nonresponse to the Hepatitis B vaccine series (i.e. you have had the vaccine, but your titers do not show immunity to Hepatitis B), please contact your medical provider for CDC recommendations regarding immunization status.